-After a twenty-seven year career as a Managing Director specializing in Executive Non-Qualified Deferred Compensation Plans and Group Insurance for The Equitable/AXA Advisors and New York Life, Brian’s direction in life changed dramatically.
-In 2011, he suffered a spinal stroke rendered him paralyzed.
+After a 27-year career as a Managing Director specializing in Executive Non-Qualified Deferred Compensation Plans and Group Insurance for The Equitable/AXA Advisors and New York Life, Brian’s direction in life changed dramatically.
+In 2011, he suffered a spinal stroke that rendered him paralyzed.

-Brian is actively involved in the Adaptive Sports and Adventure Program (ASAP) that enables people with various levels of disability regain their lives through sport activities.
-Handcycling, quad rugby, water skiing and snow skiing have all played an integral part in his recovery.
+Brian is actively involved in the Adaptive Sports and Adventure Program (ASAP) that enables people with various levels of disability to regain their lives through sports activities.
+Handcycling, quad rugby, water skiing, and snow skiing have all played an integral part in his recovery.
 Brian consistently finishes on the podium in handcycle races throughout the country.
-He participates in ASAP’s semi-annual Cycle to the Sea, 180 and 240 miles in three days, over the last six years and has raised over $205,000 to continue and expand these invaluable programs.
+He participates in ASAP’s semi-annual Cycle to the Sea, 180 and 240 miles in three days, over the last six years, and has raised over $205,000 to continue and expand these invaluable programs.